GrayHatGuy/picopasco/readme.md

 ## picoponic

-Sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a RaspberryPi pico RP2040 and standard off the shelf sensors and components.
+sensor monitor and control hardware/firmware for a personal economical and scalable grow system using a RaspberryPi pico RP2040 and standard off the shelf sensors and components.
  *  air temp
  *  water temp
  *  humidity